14 Jun “Made in Germany”,defends its leading position

 In the past two years, Germany has defended its position as the leading country of origin of high-quality brands.
 This is happening despite growing international headwinds for German products: Donald Trump’s “America First” policy is damaging German brands in the US, the diesel scandal has put a damper on German car manufacturers in their domestic market, and competition from China is also catching up quickly.
 Nevertheless, since 2015 the leading German brands have been able to grow almost consistently in terms of appreciation in important markets.
 In the case of Siemens, Puma and Bayer, the percentage increase was even 10% each.
 This is shown by the survey that Globeone conducted among more than 1,500 consumers in Germany, the US and China at the end of 2017 on their opinion of over 50 leading German brands.
 The results are now available in the fourth edition of our biennial study “The Image of German Brands 2018”.

-None of the leading brands suffers a loss of image
+None of the leading Made in Germany brand suffers a loss of image